 Quality content sticks in people's hearts and minds.
 And, it's quality content that will help you get noticed and help you to increase your subscribers and grow your blogging business.

-Now, creating great content isn't actually that hard to do despite what you may have been told, it does, however, take a little bit of time and TLC.
+Now, creating great content isn't actually that hard to do, despite what you may have been told.
+It does, however, take a little bit of time and TLC to put together.

 Whatever topic you want to write about in your niche, I recommend you spend some time researching, exploring, and learning about it first before writing anything.

-Another tactic you can use, and one that I use regularly myself, is to find and research blog posts that have already been written on subjects in your niche or industry and make yours 1,000 times more valuable.
+Find and research posts that have already been published on subjects in your niche.
+Write similar posts and make yours 1,000 times more valuable.